eficode-academy/kubernetes-katas/01-pods-deployments.md

 ## 1.4 Deploying applications using declarative configuration files

-You can also use the `nginx-simple-deployment.yaml` file to create the same nginx deployment.
-You can find the file in the `support-files` directory of this repo.
+You can also use the `support-files/nginx-simple-deployment.yaml` file to create the same nginx deployment.
 However before you execute the command shown below, note that it will try to create a deployment with the name **nginx**.
 If you already have a deployment named **nginx** running, as done in the previous step, then you will need to delete that first.

 Delete the existing deployment using the following command: